lukasturcani/stk/readme.rst

 GitHub
 ------

-Installation is simple and has 2 parts.
+Installation is simple and has two parts.
 First, installing ``stk``, second, installing any libraries it requires.

 installing stk